PinozenTH/EliteBossEvent/README.md

 debug:
   # recommended to set this to false if you don't know what you're doing
   enabled: false
-  # recommended to set a value to 10 or higher for better performance
+  # recommended to set event-delay value to 60 or higher for better performance
   change-delay-to-sec: false
   # bypass-permission for debug mode
   bypass-permission: false